 Step 2: Build the MCP Server

-Your MCP server is a small program that listens for requests from Claude and returns data from your system.
-Anthropic provides official MCP SDKs for Python and TypeScript, which handle the protocol layer for you so you only write the business logic.
+Your MCP server is a small program that listens for requests from Claude and returns data from your systems.
+Anthropic provides official MCP SDKs for Python and TypeScript, which handle the protocol layer so you only write the business logic.
 A minimal MCP server for a single tool is typically 30 to 60 lines of code.
 Install the SDK, define your tool with its name, description, and input parameters, write the function that fetches your data, and return it in the format MCP expects.

 @server.call_tool()

-async def get_campaign_performance(name: str, arguments: dict):
+async def get_low_inventory_skus(name: str, arguments: dict):

-return [TextContent(type="text", text=str(data))]Claude reads your tool’s name and description to understand when to call it, so write both as clearly as you would explain the tool to a new employee.
-A description like “Returns the last 30 days of impressions, clicks, spend, and ROAS for a given Meta campaign ID” gives Claude exactly what it needs to use the tool correctly.
+Claude reads your tool’s name and description to understand when to call it, so write both as clearly as you would explain the tool to a new team member.
+A description like “Returns all Shopify SKUs with fewer than N units in stock, sorted by sell-through rate” gives Claude exactly what it needs to use the tool correctly.

 Step 3: Set Up and Connect Your MCP Server

 There are two paths depending on where you want your server to live.
-Option A runs it on your own computer — free, fast to set up, and the right place to start.
+Option A runs it on your own computer, free, fast to set up, and the right place to start.
 Option B moves it to the cloud so it runs 24/7 without your computer needing to stay on.

 Start with Option A. Get it working.
 Then move to Option B when you are ready to go live.